*Photo by Peter Gannushkin

 Bynum’s essays, fiction, appreciations and remembrances have been published in The New Yorker, Point of Departure, Sound American, The Baffler, JazzTimes, and in many liner notes.
 As an educator, he has taught at universities and workshops worldwide, and became the director of the Coast Jazz Orchestra at Dartmouth College in 2017, where he also teaches composition, improvisation, and music history.

 To contact Taylor, email thobynum [at] gmail [dot] com.
 To subscribe to Taylor’s occasional newsletter, click here.
-For complete CV, discography, and hi-res photos click the link below to download EPK.
+Most of his albums are available on bandcamp.com, and his complete discography is available on discogs.com.